-If you’re searching for rigorous academics in a supportive community, Morristown-Beard School (MBS) may be the right place for your student.
-MBS is a private, independent, coeducational day school with a total of 575 students in the Middle School (grades 6-8) and Upper School (grades 9-12) representing more than 85 districts throughout New Jersey.
+If you’re searching for exceptional academics in a supportive community, Morristown-Beard School may be the right place for your student.
+MBS is a private, independent, coeducational day school with students in the Middle School (grades 6-8) and Upper School (grades 9-12) representing more than 85 districts throughout New Jersey.

-MBS recently opened its Center for Innovation and Design (CID), 8,000 square feet of flexible space for students to design, experiment and problem solve.
-Its new 25,000 square-foot Math & Science Center and Science on a Sphere® (SOS) is a big draw for students.
+A highlight of the beautiful 22-acre campus is the Center for Innovation & Design (CID), 8,000 square feet of flexible space for students to design, experiment and problem solve.
+The 25,000 square-foot Math & Science Center and Science on a Sphere® (SOS) are a big draw for students.
 SOS is an educational tool designed by NOAA that uses computers and video projectors to display planetary data on a 6-foot diameter sphere.

 70 Whippany Rd., Morristown